rclone/rclone/README.md

 Paths are specified as drive:path  Drive paths may be as deep as required.

-The initial setup for drive involves getting a token from Google drive which you need to do in your browser.
-The `rclone config` walks you through it.
+The initial setup for drive involves getting a token from Google drive which you need to do in your browser.  `rclone config` walks you through it.

 To copy a local directory to a drive directory called backup